emicl1/PythoninCANoe/README.md

 Unlike the CANoe Python API, the COM interface has no need to be established in the Communication Setup.
 You just need to run the Python script in your editor.
 There are two ways to establish the COM interface.
 The first one is to use the win32com.client module.
 The second one is to use the dll files provided by Vector.
+All the documentation about the COM interface can be found in the [CANoe help file](file:///C:/Program%20Files/Vector%20CANoe%2017/Help01/CANoeCANalyzerHTML5/CANoeCANalyzer.htm#Topics/COMInterface/COMInterface.htm?TocPath=Technical%2520References%257C_____1).

 ##### Usage of the win32com.client module